UnofficialSamHub/MeadowLand/rp/AutumnSpritePack.md

 1. Go to `C:\Program Files (x86)\Samperson\Desktop Meadow\Content\Graphics`.
 2. Get rid of the original xnb file by putting it on your desktop.
 3. Put the new xnb file in the folder.
+4. If you got the font ttf rename it to OpenDyslexic3-Regular.ttf
+5. then go to C:\Program Files (x86)\Samperson\Desktop Meadow\FormContent and replace the file!